-As the global body charged with enhancing banking regulation, supervisory practice, and the risk management of institutions, the Basel Committee on Banking Supervision agrees on and publishes rules concerning the capital, risk management, and liquidity of institutions.
+As the global body charged with enhancing banking regulation, supervisory practice, and the risk management of institutions, the Basel Committee on Banking Supervision agrees on and publishes rules concerning the capital, risk management, and liquidity of internationally active banks.

-The Basel accords mainly focus on internationally active institutions, without precisely defining what these are.
-The framework accords known as Basel II and Basel III are relevant for European legislation, and they affect not just internationally active institutions but all institutions, including Pfandbrief banks (see also CRD/CRR, European legislation).
+Irrespective of the lack of a formal definition of internationally active banks, the Basel accords are relevant for European legislation, and they affect not just internationally active banks but all institutions, including Pfandbrief banks and real estate financiers (see also CRD/CRR, European legislation).

 The 1988 accord on capital requirements (Basel I) focused on the minimum capital for institutions in order to limit risks and thus losses in the event of an institution’s insolvency.
 The minimum capital requirements initially related exclusively to credit risk, which was based on a calculation method that made little distinction as to risks.
+However, both loans fully secured by mortgage on residential property and sovereign exposures, such as central governments and central banks, public-sector entities and multilateral development banks, have been privileged from the outset by lower capital requirements (i.e. lower risk weights) in a risk-adequate manner.
 At the end of 1995, minimum capital requirements for market risk were also agreed.

-Beginning in 2010, following experience with the impact of the financial crisis on institutions, the existing requirements under Basel II were supplemented by new accords, which laid down stricter capital and liquidity rules (known as Basel III) in order to strengthen the resilience of the banking sector against shocks arising from stress situations in the financial sector or the economy.
-Together with the minimum liquidity requirements, a revised definition of capital and the introduction of additional capital buffers (e.g. capital conservation buffer and countercyclical capital buffer) is at the heart of the first stage of Basel III.
+Beginning in 2010, following experience with the significant impact of the financial crisis on many institutions, the existing requirements under Basel II were supplemented by new accords, which laid down stricter capital and liquidity rules (known as Basel III).
+The aim was to strengthen the resilience of the banking sector against shocks arising from stress situations in the financial sector or the economy.
+Together with the minimum liquidity requirements, a revised definition of capital and the introduction of additional capital buffers (capital conservation buffer, countercyclical capital buffer, capital buffers for systemically important banks) is at the heart of the first stage of Basel III.

-This was followed in the years 2014 to 2016 by an initial framework arrangement for large exposures and for interest-rate risks in the banking book, as well as a fundamental review of the minimum capital requirements for market risk (FRTB).
-Finally, in December 2017, a comprehensive set of revised requirements was published with the finalisation of Basel III – also known in the industry as Basel IV because of its significant effects:
+This was followed in the years 2014 to 2016 by initial frameworks for large exposures and for interest-rate risks in the banking book, as well as a fundamental review of the minimum capital requirements for market risk (FRTB).
+Finally, in December 2017, a comprehensive set of other revised requirements was published with the reform of Basel III – also known in the industry as Basel IV because of its significant effects:

-- Internal Ratings-Based Approach (IRB Approach) for determining capital requirements for credit risk
+- internal ratings-based approach (IRB) for determining capital requirements for credit risk

 - Approaches for determining capital requirements for credit valuation adjustment (CVA) risk